mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 who come to see the thousands of racing ships en route either to or from Vland.
-When not providing lodging and entertainment for fans of the race, the government subsidises these facilities, using them to provide free housing for visiting traders and other Travellers.
+When not providing lodging and entertainment for fans of the race, the government subsidizes these facilities, using them to provide free housing for visiting traders and other Travellers.
 Ankod also provides complimentary refuelling for ships in the sub-1,000-ton range and a